facebookresearch/libri-light/data_preparation/README.md

 ![pipeline](data_preparation_pipeline.svg)
 Figure 1.
 Complete data preparation pipeline.

-## Format of Json files
+## Metadata JSON File Format

-We created one json file per LibriVox audio file.
-This is different from the LibriVox distribution that had one json per book and each book could have several files.
+For each LibriVox audio file, we create one JSON metadata file.
+This differs from the LibriVox distribution, which contains one JSON per book where a single book may have multiple associated audio files.

+Below is a labeled example of output metadata produced by the pipeline:

      {
      "speaker" : "960"    # LibriVox speaker ID